Gerry Whiting Hazelton

-Gerry Whiting Hazelton (February 24, 1829 - September 29, 1920) was an American lawyer and Republican politician.
-He represented Wisconsin's 2nd congressional district in the 42nd and 43rd Congresses.
-He also served nine years as United States Attorney for the Eastern District of Wisconsin, and two years as a member of the Wisconsin State Senate, representing Columbia County.
+Gerry Whiting Hazelton (February 24, 1829 - September 29, 1920) was an American lawyer and Republican politician from Columbia County, Wisconsin.
+He served two terms in the U.S. House of Representatives, representing Wisconsin's 2nd congressional district in the 42nd and 43rd congresses (1871-1875).
+He later served nine years as United States Attorney for the Eastern District of Wisconsin.
+Before serving in Congress, he served two years as a member of the Wisconsin Senate, and served two years as district attorney of Columbia County.

+His younger brother, George Cochrane Hazelton, also served in the U.S. House of Representatives.

 Early life

 Born in Chester, Rockingham County, New Hampshire, he attended the common schools and Pinkerton Academy in Derry, New Hampshire, and he received instruction from a private tutor.
 He studied law and was admitted to the bar in Amsterdam, New York, in 1852.

 Career

 Hazelton moved to Columbus, Wisconsin, in 1860, where he served in the Wisconsin State Senate in 1861 and 1862, and was chosen as president pro tempore in the special session of 1862.
 He was a delegate to the 1860 Republican National Convention and became district attorney for Columbia County, Wisconsin in 1865.
 He was then appointed collector of internal revenue for the second district of Wisconsin in 1866 and removed by President Johnson the same year.

 Elected to the House of Representatives in the Forty-second and Forty-third United States Congresses Hazelton was United States Representative for Wisconsin's 2nd congressional district (March 4, 1871 – March 3, 1875).
 After he served his terms, he moved to Milwaukee and became the United States attorney for the western district of Wisconsin.
 He later was appointed special master in chancery in 1912 and was the United States court commissioner and commissioner for Milwaukee County for many years.